 4. Wear Loose Fitting Clothes

-As far as the actual clothes you wear on the plane, I’m a full supporter of comfort.
+As far as the actual clothes you wear on the plane, I’m a full supporter of comfort and one of my long flight essentials are comfy clothes.

-Pajamas are a bit much, but you can still wear leggings, sweatpants or other loose fitting pants and then comfortable tops and hoodies.
+Pajamas are a bit much, but you can still wear leggings, sweatpants or other loose fitting pants and then comfortable tops and hoodies (this is my favorite hoodie for planes – seriously you’ll be sooooo snug).

 You don’t need to wear your tightest jeans on the plane with your nicest blouse – and this gets even more true the longer the flight is.